-Learning how to set up an educational assistance program can be complicated.
+Learning how to set up a tuition reimbursement program can be complicated.
 There are many possible laws that you might need to follow.
 If you want to create an educational assistance program for your business, contact a lawyer for help.

 To get you started, here are the basics of some of the laws you might need to follow.

-According to Section 127 of the Internal Revenue Code, you can give an employee up to $5,250 per calendar year, and that amount is not included in the employee’s income.
+According to Section 127 of the Internal Revenue Code, you can exclude up to $5,250 per calendar year from an employee’s taxable income.
 That means you will not include the educational assistance on the employee’s Form W-2 and the money is considered non-taxable income.

-Any amount you give to an employee over $5,250 must be included on Form W-2 and is subject to taxes.
+Include any amount you give to an employee over $5,250 on Form W-2.
+It is subject to taxes.